ddrake/coeus-ngsolve/README.md

 cp -r $HOME/coeus_ngsolve/privatemodules_gaia $HOME/privatemodules
 ```

-Check the last line of each of the module files to ensure that the Python minor version (e.g. 3.8) associated with NGSolve matches the version you installed in Step 4.
+It's a good idea to check the last line of each of the module files to ensure that the Python minor version (e.g. 3.8) associated with NGSolve matches the version you installed in Step 4.

-The modules `ngsolve/serial`, `ngsolve/parallel` and `ngsolve/phi_serial` should now appear if you type `module avail`
+The modules `ngsolve/serial`, `ngsolve/parallel` and `ngsolve/phi_serial` should now appear if you type `module avail`.

 ### Step 8